ogheorghies/clunky-migration-tool/README.md

 The function `source_initialize` is optional, and may perform initialization tasks.

 The function `source_get_version` returns the actual identifier that corresponds to a given version name.
-An actual version identifier must be return for the special version names `first` and `last`, for example `v1` and `v5`, respectively.
+An actual version identifier must be returned for the special version names `first` and `last` - for example `v1` and `v5`, respectively.
 If the given `${VERSION_NAME}` cannot be resolved, the function must exit with an error code.
 If `${VERSION_NAME}` is `scratch`, then `scratch` must be returned.
-The names `first`, `last`, and `scratch` have a special meaning and cannot be used to denote specific application versions.
+The names `first`, `last`, and `scratch` have a special meaning and cannot be used as actual application versions.

 The function `source_get_changes` returns a set of handles to patches that need to be applied in order to migrate from `${VERSION_START}` to `${VERSION_END}` (both parameters are passed through `source_get_version`).